 EV Charger Earthing Lead/Grounding Lead Conductor

-The EV charger earthing lead/grounding lead conductor is the final part of the EV charger earthing system connected to the EV charger electrode conductor, and the underground EV charger earthing system, depending on your EV charger installation method your EV charger earthing/grounding Electrode might be an earth plate, earth pipe, earth rod, waterman or strip earthing.
+The EV charger earthing lead/grounding lead conductor is the final part of the EV charger earthing system, connecting the EV charger electrode conductor to the underground EV charger earthing system.
+Depending on your EV charger installation method, your EV charger earthing/grounding Electrode might be an earth plate, earth pipe, earth rod, waterman, or strip earthing.

-For earth leakage and fault testing using a low-range ohms meter, we recommend the Vici VC480C+ LCD Digital Micro-ohm Meter.
+For earth leakage and fault testing with a low-range ohmmeter, we recommend the Vici VC480C+ LCD Digital Micro-ohm Meter.
 Connect the red probe to the main grounding bus in the EV charger’s electrical panel.

 The crucial step is ensuring a good connection on the EV charger earth leads using the black probe.
 If the lead isn’t directly accessible, a trailing lead (as detailed in our Guide to Testing EV Charger Earth Leakage and Faults) can be employed to reach the grounding point.

-As shown in the image above, the EV charger earthing lead/grounding lead conductor should be smaller in size compared to the EV charger electrode conductor and should be installed straight to the ground towards the EV charger earthing lead/grounding lead conductor.
+As shown in the image above, the EV charger earthing lead/grounding lead conductor should be smaller than the EV charger electrode conductor and installed directly to ground, connected to the EV charger earthing lead/grounding lead conductor.

 For EV charger installations such as Level 2 and Level 3 EV chargers, we recommend the use of a copper strip as the EV charger earthing lead/grounding lead conductor, while for Level 1 installations you can use a copper wire, we recommend a copper strip for high current EV charger installations due to their wider ware that can handle high EV charger fault currents compared to the use of a copper wire.